Car CHECK LIST

 Arrival on-road compliance / registration

 Our quotation does NOT include on-road costs such as vehicle compliance, Warrant of Fitness or Registration.
+On arrival all cars must clear Customs and Quarantine.
+Although we pre-clear your car prior to arrival, we must wait for the quarantine inspection to determine if any cleaning is required.

 If you have ticked off all of the above, then your car is ready to ship to New Zealand.
 Welcome home!